datacarpentry/spreadsheet-ecology-lesson/episodes/04-quality-control.md

 objectives:
 - "Apply quality control techniques to identify errors in spreadsheets and limit incorrect data entry."
 keypoints:
-- "There are some approaches to take in spreadsheets that can help assure good data entry and identify errors"
-- "Before using approaches to identify errors, copy the original spreadsheet file and work with the copy, so you don't affect the raw data."
+- "Always copy your original spreadsheet file and work with a copy so you don't affect the raw data."
+- "Use data validation to prevent accidentally entering invalid data."
+- "Use sorting to check for invalid data."
+- "Use conditional formatting (cautiously) to check for invalid data."
 ---

 Authors:**Christie Bahlai**, **Aleksandra Pawlik**<br>
 Contributors: **Jennifer Bryan**, **Alexander Duryee**, **Jeffrey Hollister**, **Daisie Huang**, **Owen Jones**, **Ben Marwick**, and **Ethan White**

-## Learning Objective

-* Apply quality control techniques to identify errors in spreadsheets and limit incorrect data entry.

 When you have a well-structured data table, you can use several simple techniques within your spreadsheet to ensure the data you enter is